TAME-IF/TAME/README.md

 ### Known Issues

 * Serialization of game state that has circular references in its structure is not handled as gracefully as it should be.
+* The build process for Embedded JREs still "not ready for primetime" yet.

 ### Library